icarocamelo/software-engineering-postgraduate/tcc-final-project/source/README.md

 ### Packaging as jar

-To build the final jar and optimize the saudeplusplus application for production, run:
+To build the final jar and optimize the saudepluplus application for production, run:

 ```

-./gradlew -Pprod clean bootJar
+./mvnw -Pprod clean verify

 ```